 - 33. The action that the Applicant wishes to institute on behalf of the members of the Class is: (i) an action for a reduction of obligations pursuant to s.
 272(c) CPA; (ii) in damages and punitive damages pursuant to s.
-272 CPA; and (iii) an action in civil liability; - 34.
+272 CPA; and (iii) an action in civil liability.
+Applicant also seeks injunctive relief; - 34.
 The conclusions that the Applicant wishes to introduce by way of an originating application are:

-ALLOW the class action of the Representative Plaintiff and the members of the Class:
+ALLOW the class action of the Representative Plaintiff and the members of the Class;